Although there are no valid studies surrounding how to make your vagina taste good, it certainly doesn’t stop people from speculating.

 Don’t use heavily scented soaps or body washes to mask your scent.
-Unscented soap works best, and only minimally on the outside of your body.
+Unscented soap works best, and only minimally on the outside of your body (not inside your vagina).
 Even better, just use water.

 You can use a soft cloth or just your fingers.
 Gently part your labia and carefully wash away sweat and discharge.
 That’s it.

-Never insert anything into the vaginal canal to clean it.
-The vagina is a self cleaning machine and doesn’t require douche or any other feminine products to make it smell better.
+Never insert anything into the vaginal to clean it.
+The vagina is self cleaning, so it doesn’t require douching or any special feminine products to make it smell or taste better.

 In fact, you may get the opposite effect.
-When you add harsh chemicals to your vagina, you’re breaking down the mucous membrane, which in turn, causes bacteria to flourish (the bad kind of bacteria).
+When you add harsh chemicals to your vagina, you’re breaking down the mucous membrane, which in turn, causes bacteria to flourish (and not the good kind of bacteria).

 Sex Toys + Vaginal Scent

-If you’re a user of sex toys, make sure they’re made from non-porous material.
+If you’re a user of sex toys, it’s best to get toys made from non-porous material.
 Porous materials have tiny, microscopic holes bacteria can live in.

-No matter how well you clean them, the bacteria stays with the toy, which can lead to unbalanced pH and infections.
+No matter how well you clean porous sex toys, the bacteria stays with the toy, which can lead to unbalanced pH and infections.

 Check the packaging and be positive your toys are not made from this gross material.
 And always clean your toys before and after each use.